chauvinSimon/IV19/README.md

 **_“POMDP”_** stands for _Partially Observable Markov Decision Process_.
 It is a **model** that can be used to formulate the **problem of decision making under uncertainty**.
 It is therefore very interesting for **AD applications**.

-In this first section, I review the different **POMDP implementations** used at IV19, mention their **benefits for AD applications of such a formulation**, and compare the different **solving techniques**.
+In this first section, I review the different **POMDP implementations** used at IV19, mention their **benefits for AD applications**, and compare the different **solving techniques**.
 The section is structured as follows:

 - Benefits of using POMDP for decision making in AD.
 - Comparison of POMDP formulations.